P1sec/pycrate/README.md

 pycrate_csn1dir
 ---------------

-This dubdirectory contains some CSN.1 structures extracted from 3GPP specifications (in the .csn files), and translated into Python objects.
+This subdirectory contains CSN.1 structures extracted from 3GPP specifications (in the .csn files), and translated into Python objects.
+The following specifications have been used: TS 44.018, TS 44.060 and TS 24.008.

 pycrate_mobile